OFFSHORE DRONE FILMING ABOVE OPEN WATER

 Experienced maritime drone teams

-Our experienced drone team members have done many drone video productions above open water.
-As they are known with most watersports we now when the action is taking place and therefore never miss a shot!
+Our experienced and fully certified Dutch drone teams have done many drone video productions above open water.
+As they are known with most watersports we know when the action is taking place and therefore never miss a shot!
 Read more about our drone experience at our drone service page.

 Drones and cameras for all kind of productions

-The mostly used drone for our open water drone productions is the DJI Inspire 2 with X7 or X5s camera. this versatile drone is easy to handle, verry fast and relatively small to bring including a backup drone. next to the Inspire 2 we can also fly an even faster and more dynamic FPV drone or go for the big setup with our Kiwi X8, or matrice600 for ARRI or RED camera setups up to 15KG.
+The most used drone for our open water drone productions is the DJI Inspire 2 with Zenmuse X7 or X5s camera. this versatile drone is easy to handle, very fast, and relatively small to bring including a backup drone. next to the Inspire 2 we can also fly an even faster and more dynamic FPV drone or go for the big setup with our Kiwi X8, or matrice600 for ARRI or RED camera setups up to 10KG.
 Read more about our drones and camera options.

 Offshore helicopter aerial shots